imagekitio/docs-keep-a-changelog/collaboration-and-sharing/README.md

    If you create a new restricted media library user before sharing any assets or media collections with them, the media library will appear completely empty.
 You can share a folder with at least "Can contribute" permission on it so that they can start uploading files.

+4. Invite users and add them to user groups
+   Invite users with "Restricted media library access" into your account.
+Add them to the respective user groups based on your requirements and their roles in your organization.

-   Grant folder permissions to individual restricted users if you have users who need permissions to assets and media collections that their groups don't have.
+   Grant permissions to individual restricted users if you have users who need permissions to assets and media collections that their groups don't have.

 ## Permissions